revaturelabs/interviewquestions/Interview Ques/JavaScript.md

 ---

-24. What do ypu mean by Event and Event handling?
+24. What do you mean by Event and Event handling?

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)